PulseRain/Reindeer/README.md

 For Microsemi SmartFusion2 FPGA, the configuration of soft CPU is determined by https://github.com/PulseRain/Reindeer/raw/master/submodules/PulseRain_MCU/common/Microsemi/SmartFusion2/config.vh

 By default, the Reindeer soft CPU only supports RV32I.
-To make it support hardware mul/div (RV32IM), please turn define ENABLE_HW_MUL_DIV to 1, and rebuild to generate a new bitstream.
+To make it support hardware mul/div (RV32IM), please turn "`define ENABLE_HW_MUL_DIV" to 1 in config.h, and rebuild to generate a new bitstream.